XIN-Solutions/hippo-xinmods/docs/README.md

 As with normal Basic authentication for the API endpoints, only users either `admin` or contained within the `restapi` group are allowed to access the endpoints.

+To successfully retrieve the JWT from the /cms/ws/jwt endpoint, one must be sure to include the `?source=http://<yourdomain>` parameter to allow the `Access-Control-Allow-Origin` parameter to be setup appropriately.
+Also, make sure the XHR has `withCredentials` enabled so that the session cookies are being sent along to the JWT endpoint.

 ## Integration scenario

 What follows is an example of how a 3rd party webapp can integrate into Bloomreach using JWTs: